Confluence Reviews& Product Details

 The integration of Confluence with other applications is done by using Application Links.
 Thus, the application links help connect applications such as Jira, Trello, and Salesforce to Confluence.
-In addition, linking two applications allows you to share information and access one application from the other one.
+In addition, linking two applications allows you to share information and access one application from the other.

 Let’s take a closer look into some of the most common merges between Confluence and other apps and how to.

-The Confluence Trello Integration lets you add your Trello card right to Confluence also update them in real-time from either one of the tools.
-To enjoy the Trello confluence integration benefits, you would need to have an account on both.
-Any content you don’t have permission to access will not be available in Trello or vice versa.
+The Confluence Trello Integration lets you add your Trello card right to Confluence and update them in real-time from either one of the tools.
+To enjoy the Trello confluence integration benefits, you must have an account on both.
+Any content you cannot access will not be available in Trello or vice versa.
 Thus, to access the file, access will have to be granted by the admin.

 Furthermore, adding a fully interactive Trello board on your Confluence page must integrate the Trello board macro by adding the board’s URL and choosing the height you want the board to be.
 Finally, to add Confluence pages to the Trello card, you need to reverse the process, meaning you attach the Confluence Cloud pages to the Trello card.
 The Cloud will allow you to create pages directly from your Trello cards.

-However, it will also display who created the Confluence page, commented, how many comments, and snippets.
+However, it will also display who created the Confluence page, comments, how many comments, and snippets.